 Salt Lake City Criminal Defense Attorneys Will Handle Your Expired Registration Case

 If you or a family member was cited for an expired registration, you should consult with an experienced Salt Lake City criminal defense lawyer.
 With over 16 years of criminal law experience, Darwin Overson can help you dispute your expired registration case.
 Darwin provides aggressive legal representation to clients who cannot afford to have demerit points on their license or have their license suspended.
-To schedule a free consultation with Overson Law, PLLC, contact us at (801) 758-2287.
+To schedule a free consultation with Overson & Bugden, contact us at (801) 758-2287.
 We are available 24 hours a day, 7 days a week.